 It was true that he missed her.
 But it was also true that he didn’t miss her nearly to the degree he thought he would.
 His freedom, in fact, was a nascent and growing guilty pleasure that he wasn’t quite ready to fully acknowledge, but was most definitely there nonetheless.

-Growling, he made his way through the living room to the foyer, which he crossed, his temper plummeting with each step.
+Growling, he made his way through the living room to the foyer, which he crossed, his temper ramping up with each step.
 The pounder was at it again.

 He pressed the intercom button.
-“Whoever you are, rest assured that you better come bearing news of catastrophic importance.
+“Whoever you are, you better come bearing news of catastrophic importance.
 Otherwise, this is your one chance to leave without doing so shaped like a cockroach.”

 A long, tense, silent ten seconds passed.
 The pounder answered via the intercom.
 “Let me in, Rumpelstiltskin.
 I want to talk to you.”